 Integrated Multi-Mission Ocean Altimeter Data for Climate Research

 Satellite radar altimetry plays a crucial role in monitoring the topography and sea state of the world's oceans.
-The TOPEX/Poseidon (T/P) and Jason-1 missions have delivered nearly a half-million global sea level measurements every ten days, with either or both T/P and Jason operating continuously since 1992.
+NASA's TOPEX/Poseidon (T/P) and Jason-1 missions have delivered nearly a half-million global sea level measurements every ten days, with either or both T/P and Jason operating continuously since 1992.

 NASA's Earth Sciences Senior Review (2005) recognized the criticality of ocean radar altimetry by rating Jason as the mission with the highest scientific value and highest relevancy to NASA's Earth Science Strategy of the 12 missions which had entered into their extended mission phase.
 The Review noted that: "Extending observations of sea surface topography to decadal scales is essential to implementation of NASA's 10-year goals in addressing the fundamental questions: 'How is the Earth changing and what are the consequences for life on Earth ?' and 'How can predictions of climate variability be improved ?'"